 Profit can feel like a dirty word when talking with your team, we’ve taken care to educate our team that without profit, we just can’t have the fun which makes up part of our company values.
 Profit for us enables R&D, events charitable giving, team days out/socials, salary increase and our quarterly bonus that is directly linked to profit.

-A few years ago we went through a period of time that was exceeding difficult (How we rebuilt our company strategy).
+A few years ago we went through a period of time that was exceeding difficult (spoken about in detail here).
 In order to survive, we needed the whole team on board and to take ownership of the problem.
 The reality for many of them was that the main area they could influence was their personal billable time.
 The more they could bill, the better the company would perform.
 This still holds true today, if we’re having a tricky month or quarter, we’ll be open with the team and ask them to consider their time and what they can do to increase the billable element (normally without doing any more hours than their contracted 35 hours per week).